Why Do I Sweat So Much When Running? (And What To Do About It)

 A simple method is:

-Weigh yourself before a run
+- Weigh yourself before a run

-Run for one hour
+- Run for one hour

-Track how much fluid you drink
+- Track how much fluid you drink

-Weigh yourself again after the run
+- Weigh yourself again afterwards

 Why Electrolytes Matter for Heavy Sweaters